awitherow/coinbot-prototype/README.md

 #### .env

-there are 4 required environment variables that are used in the application:
+there are 5 required environment variables that are used in the application:

 ```
 KEY
 SECRET
 PASS
 ENDPOINT
+CURRENCY
 ```

 These are used to connect to the authenticated client, to get account related stuff.